gdurgaprasad/gdurgaprasad/README.md

 <br/>

 <p>
-A Skilled FullStack JavaScript Developer 🚀 from India.
+A Skilled Front End Developer 🚀 from India.
 Always working on some project or learning something new!
 <br/>
-Stacks I have worked with : MEAN , ANGULAR+Firebase , ANGULAR+SPRING BOOT
+Stacks I have worked with : ANGULAR, MEAN, ANGULAR+Firebase.
 <br/>
 Things I am currently experimenting with :Typescript, Javascript Data Structures & Algorithms ...
 <br/>
-Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.
+Want to become a full stack Developer 💸 and an Open Source Contributor ❤️.
 </p>